itewreed/vhs-decode-tools/README.md

 Input file expected for video *.r16 or *.r8 \
 Input file expected for HiFi *_hifi.r16 or *_hifi.r8

-Just run it with an input and output folder and optional aditional parameters specified.
-A bash script **cap2flac.sh** will be created in the output folder holding all commands ready for converting.
+Just run it with an input and output folder as parameter, optional parameters can be also specified.
+This script then collects all capture files and creates a bash script **cap2flac.sh** in the output folder, holding all commands ready for converting.
 Just run that new script and converting begins.